fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

   }

   ```
-3. Now the parameters received in the above response as 'sdk_options' -> 'razorpay' must be passed on while integrating Razorpay SDK in any of the platforms such as web, Andoid or IOS.
+d.
+Now the parameters received in the above response as 'sdk_options' -> 'razorpay' must be passed on while integrating Razorpay SDK in any of the platforms such as web, Andoid or IOS.
   - For example, while integrating with web app as detailed in [Razorpay documentation](https://razorpay.com/docs/payments/payment-gateway/web-integration/standard/build-integration#code-to-add-pay-button), SDK parameters must be passed from the response received from the [FP Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment) as detailed in the comments in the code below(Code for Pay button copied here for clarity)
 > Note: Example below for authorisation with callback URL is for reference only.
 Similarly authorisation with handler functions can also be done.